 Nuclear installation SDC Consequences on the site Consequences off the site Engineering and Safety Analysis SDC1 High Hazard Radiological/toxicolo gical exposure that may cause loss of life of workers in the facility.
 The hazard analysis shows the potential for significant radiological or radiological / chemical off- site consequences.
+The hazard analysis shows the potential for significant chemical and/or radiological off- site consequences.
 Similar rules used for NPPs apply.
-Engineering and safety analysis is needed to determine the preventive and mitigating features, to determine if safety objectives are met.
-SDC2 Medium Hazard The hazard analysis shows the potential for significant on-site consequences.
+Engineering and safety analysis is needed to determine the preventive and mitigating features, to determine if safety objectives are met. • Formatted Table SDC2 Medium Hazard The hazard analysis shows the potential for significant on-site consequences.
 Unmitigated release would require an emergency plan for onsite evacuation.
-Small potential for off-site radiological or radiological / chemical off- site consequences Engineering and safety analysis is needed to determine if safety objectives are met.
+Small potential for off-site radiological or radiological / chemical off- site consequencesSmall potential for off-site chemical and/or radiological consequences.
+Engineering and safety analysis is needed to determine if safety objectives are met.
 SDC3 Low Hazard The hazard analysis shows the potential for only localized consequences (within 30 to 100 m from the source of releases).
 No off-site radiological or radiological / chemical off- site consequences.
+No off-site chemical or radiological consequences.
 Limited engineering safety analysis is needed to determine if safety objectives are met.
 SDC4 Conventional installations No radiological or chemical release consequence but failure of the SSC may place facility workers at risk of physical injury.
-No off-site radiological or chemical off- site consequences Conventional Design Codes.
+No off-site radiological or chemical off- site consequencesNo off-site chemical or radiological consequences.
+Conventional Design Codes.

 - 9.5.
-Structures, systems and components (SSCs) should be seismically designed to account for: - a) The seismic design category of the nuclear installations where they are to perform should a SL-2 occur; - b) The appropriate state limit should a SL-2 occur (specify the analysis methodology, design procedures, and acceptance criteria)31.
+Structures, systems and components (SSCs) should be seismically designed to account for: - a) The seismic design category of the nuclear installations where they are to perform should a SL-2 occur; - b) The appropriate state limit should a SL-2 occur (specify the analysis methodology, design procedures, and acceptance criteria). - b)c) b)c) SSCs whose seismic failures do not have any interactions with safety function should correspond Seismic Category 3.
+National practice for seismic design of nonnuclear installations apply.